 Blockchain is Enabling Smarter Energy Grids

-This is especially useful for smaller networks to connect to a grid and exchange power locally in an easier manner as it would make it possible for these power distributors to exchange energy on a peer to peer basis to the consumers directly.
-Solar panels and rooftop energy producing systems are growing rapidly, but they create excess power which often goes wasted or the producers of this energy have to send over the excess energy back to utilities.
-Using blockchain technology and its easy peer to peer exchange would allow neighbours to easily exchange energy among each other rather than sending it back to utilities and waiting for 60-90 days for compensation.
+This is especially useful for smaller networks to connect to a grid and exchange power locally in an easier manner as it would make it possible for these power distributors to exchange energy on a peer-to-peer basis with the consumers directly.
+Solar panels and rooftop energy-producing systems are growing rapidly, but they create excess power which often goes wasted or the producers of this energy have to send over the excess energy back to utilities.
+Using blockchain technology and its easy peer-to-peer exchange would allow neighbors to easily exchange energy among each other rather than sending it back to utilities and waiting for 60-90 days for compensation.

-The aim of blockchain ledger in the energy industry is to create peer to peer based energy exchange microgrids that would be powered by solar panels in a shared system of energy distribution and exchange.
+The aim of blockchain ledger in the energy industry is to create peer-to-peer-based energy exchange microgrids that would be powered by solar panels in a shared system of energy distribution and exchange.
 This idea is especially gaining the interest of entrepreneurs wherein several startups have started working on this idea of applying blockchain technology to provide easy energy exchange.
 The governing factor in this system is that the blockchain technology is so advanced that it can track energy usage and consumption patterns and as such facilitate energy exchanges among individuals thereby reducing the wastage of any excess energy produced by these small systems.
-The blockchain technology is also useful for consumers as it makes it easier for customers to change their power suppliers by making procedures such as meter registration quicker and even easier for the consumers.
-The technology can help in automatically diagnosing network emergencies and recondition the reactions to those emergencies, thus, this mean that they could also become the base of utilities’ grid-management systems.
+Blockchain technology is also useful for consumers as it makes it easier for customers to change their power suppliers by making procedures such as meter registration quicker and even easier for the consumers.
+The technology can help in automatically diagnosing network emergencies and reconditioning the reactions to those emergencies, thus, this means that they could also become the base of utilities’ grid-management systems.